skoppe/spasm/README.md

 You can also `npm run start` to start a webpack development server that serves your application on localhost:3000

+* Note: I could not get it to build on my aged mac (el capitan).
+Instead I use docker to run ldc in ubuntu.

 # Example

 There is todo-mvc example project in this repo.
 It implements the famous [todo mvc application](http://todomvc.com).